Our Journey to Net Zero by 2030

 Over the next year, as future ways of working become established in the wake of the COVID-19 pandemic, we will review the impact of travel to work and working from home practices to ensure the journey to Net Zero continues to address our overall carbon footprint.

-The Met Office journey to Net Zero emissions by 2030 will continue to be re-evaluated and adapted over the course of the 2020s as more technologies become available, with detailed action plans put in place for each step of our journey.
+The Met Office journey to zero net emission by 2030 will continue to be re-evaluated and adapted over the course of the 2020s as more technologies become available, with detailed action plans put in place for each step of our journey.

 For full details on our Net Zero journey please read the full report here.